 The tools that existed for cheer gyms were operational, not strategic.
 Class scheduling.
 Tuition billing.
 Registration forms.
 Nothing that helped coaches win.

 So he built it.
-SchemeSync Cheer is what happens when two decades of defense-grade evaluation expertise meets the realities of running an All Star program.
+SchemeSync Cheer is what happens when two decades of evaluation expertise meets the realities of running an All Star program.

 Generic sports tools get retrofitted with cheer features.
 SchemeSync Cheer was designed from day one around the United Scoring System, ESUI framework, and Level Appropriate Documents.
 The vocabulary coaches already use is the vocabulary the platform speaks.